subroy13/statwizard/content/posts/storage-analysis/index.md

 ## Introduction

-I have a chromebook, very minimal specifications with 4GB of RAM and about 64GB of SSD storage.
-So, most of my data I keep in cloud.
-Since I have a very minimal storage here, I often run out of storage if I download too many apps, or I clone too many github repository.
-In these trying times, I start manually looking for what is taking up more spaces to see if I can reduce spaces by removing unwanted files.
-Since I know a bit about techs and stuffs, I thought it would be interesting to see if I can automate this daunting process of storage checking and going inside folders to see what is taking up spaces.
+I have a Chromebook, it has very minimal specifications with 4GB of RAM and about 64GB of SSD storage.
+So, most of my data I keep in the cloud.
+Since I have very minimal storage here, I often run out of storage if I download too many apps, or clone too many GitHub repositories.
+In these trying times, I start manually looking for what is taking up more space to see if I can reduce space by removing unwanted files.
+Since I know a bit about techs and stuff, I thought it would be interesting to see if I can automate this daunting process of storage checking and going inside folders to see what is taking up space.
 Here's a post to share what I could achieve for this.

 And here goes a popular saying in the world of software automation :weary: .